-If you are thinking of long-term plans as well, Canada offers many immigration streams to international students who obtained their education in one of the DLI, for example, you can apply for work permits through the Post-Graduation Work Permit Program.
+If you are thinking of long-term plans as well, Canada offers many immigration streams to international students who obtained their education in one of the designated learning institutions (DLI), for example, you can apply for work permits through the Post-Graduation Work Permit Program.
 Studying in Canada provides an opportunity to test out the Canadian lifestyle and gain an important foothold in this diverse country.

 Student Life in Canada